 Lay the citrus slices on your chosen tray ready for drying.
 Any flat cooking tray will work, be aware that warm air will need to circulate around the fruit as much as possible, so something with no or low sides and a thin base would be preferable.
 You may chose to use parchment paper, if you wish, but the finished fruit will be a tiny, little bit sticky, so aim at non-stick as much as you can.
 Lay the fruit so that it does not overlap.
 Slightly touching is fine, but overlapping will basically weld your slices together, and no one wants welded fruit!

 In our dehydrator, citrus fruit takes around 12 hours at 60° C. We would suggest checking with your oven manufacturers instructions about extended use at low temperatures.
 It is not suitable for some ovens and others may need the door left open.
 In any instance do not leave the oven unattended, it will get fairly hot and will cause a hazard to kids and pets.
 After the suggested time give the fruit a little touch test.
 They should feel brittle, firm and dry to the touch, and should easily snap in half.
-A little bit of stickiness is fine, but too much will affect how long your fruit will keep.
+A little bit of stickiness is fine, but too much will affect how long dehydrated fruit will last.
 Every piece of fruit is different and may take a longer or shorter drying time - we have also noticed that air humidity connected to the weather can also affect it.
 Allow the fruit to cool fully in an airy place.
 Once cool seal them into airtight containers and store in a temperate, dimly lit place - a pantry would be fine.
 Avoid storing near strong smelling foods or cleaning materials as this can affect the final taste.

 Apples and pears are best cut using a mandolin.
 For our sake, use the guard every time!
 It makes our hair stand on end when the chefs on TV blithely slice away on an unguarded mandolin.
 These fruits will need a little dunk in something acidic to preserve the lovely fresh colour and as an added benefit is another layer of defence against bacteria.
 Depending on the desired end result, we use either lemon juice or organic apple juice.
 Lemon juice will add an additional kick to the taste, absolutely great in a G&T but a little mouth puckering if eating as a snack.
 Apple juice helps intensify the warm autumnal appley taste and is great for snacking.
 Shake off the excess liquid and lay out on your trays as with the citrus fruit.
 These fruit take about 12 hours at 60° and should feel dry and brittle to the touch - the perfect crispy crunch is still eluding us at Zest HQ, we are starting to suspect other ingredients have been used in the more mainstream brands.... the fruit WILL have taken on a brownish colour - this is a natural reaction to being and dried.